 LEVEL 3 - Advanced Slang

 - Chucha (chew-cha): This is an interjection that means “Fuck!”
-Women should really not use this term!
+You really shouldn't use this term!
 It is very derogatory because it also means a woman’s vagina (although many people who use it don´t know what it really means).
-Men frequently use it, or versions of it (chuchi, chuzo).
+Some men frequently use it, or versions of it (chuchi, chuzo).
 It’s frequently expressed when someone is pissed off, disappointed or shocked.

 - De repente (de reh-pen-teh): This is a phrase that means “Possibly” (although literally it means suddenly).
 There are many phrases that can mean “maybe” or “possibly” (tal vez, quizas, es posible) but the phrase “de repente” being used like this is strictly Panamanian. ¿Vas con nosotros a cenar mañana?
 De repente.
 Are you going to eat dinner with us tomorrow?
 Maybe.
 De repente él no llegó porque estaba ocupado.
 Maybe he didn’t show up because he was busy.